 This motivates the question: what is the effective lower bound on monetary policy?
-We suggest in this paper that it is given by the reversal interest rate, the rate at which accommodative monetary policy reverses its effect, so further cuts become contractionary for bank lending.
+We suggest in this paper that it is given by the reversal interest rate, the rate at which accommodative monetary policy reverses its effect and becomes contractionary for bank lending.
 A monetary policy rate decrease below the reversal interest rate depresses rather than stimulates the economy.